utrgv-software-engineering/hw-ruby-intro/README.md

 # 4. Submission

-1. Open this repo in Codespaces and complete the functions in lib/runy_intro.rb
+1. Open this repo in Codespaces and create a new branch, you can run this command ```git checkout -b rubySolutions```, and complete the functions in lib/ruby_intro.rb using the instructions in this README file.
-2. Commit and push your solutions to GitHub (make sure you pass all the tests before you do), double check your repo on GitHub and verify the commit went through.
+2. Commit and push your solutions to the rubySolutions branch, after adding and staging your changes you can use this command to push to the branch ```git push origin rubySolutions```, ***double-check your repo on GitHub***, verify the commit went through, and make sure you pass all the tests.
-3. Submit a picture(s) of your 3 parts passing the RSpec tests!

 ## More Challenges